-A good home inspector will offer you different type reports.
+A good home inspector will offer you different types of reports.
 You can ask for a very basic report or a very detailed report.
 Prices are of course different for each as the time spent on inspection as well as writing up the report is very different in each.
 So what are the details a home inspector should look at when doing a Costa Rica home inspection?
-I recommend

 - Structural integrity